 A pacemaker is a device that sends small electrical impulses to the heart muscle to maintain a suitable heart rate or to stimulate the lower chambers of the heart (ventricles).
 A pacemaker may also be used to treat fainting spells (syncope), congestive heart failure, and hypertrophic cardiomyopathy.

 Cardioversion is a procedure in which an electrical shock is delivered to the heart to convert an irregular or fast heart rhythm to a normal heart rhythm.
 During cardioversion, your doctor uses a cardioverter machine to send electrical energy to the heart muscle to restore the normal heart rhythm.
 The most common irregular heart rhythms that require cardioversion include atrial fibrillation and atrial flutter.

 Pulmonary vein ablation is a treatment for atrial fibrillation, an abnormal heart rhythm that originates in the atria, the top chambers of the heart.
 In a pulmonary vein ablation procedure, energy is delivered through the tip of a catheter to tissue that is targeted for ablation.
 The energy is applied in a circle around the connection of the left upper and lower pulmonary veins to the left atrium.

-EECP can stimulate the openings or formations of collaterals, small branches of blood vessels, to create a natural bypass around narrowed or blocked arteries.
-It is a non-invasive, outpatient therapy that gently but firmly compresses blood vessels in the lower limbs in order to increase blood flow to your heart.
+Enhanced external counterpulsation (EECP) can stimulate the openings or formations of collaterals, small branches of blood vessels, to create a natural bypass around narrowed or blocked arteries.
+It is a noninvasive outpatient therapy that gently but firmly compresses blood vessels in the lower limbs in order to increase blood flow to your heart.